-Expected Outcome: North Star Academy will be able to implement its rigorous academic program and evaluate its teachers in accordance with its evaluation system, which was developed to produce a high level of accountability and is consistent with the school's goals and objectives.
-This will benefit all stakeholders including staff, parents and students.
+Expected Outcome: If granted, the waiver will enable the school to implement its program and evaluate its teachers in accordance with its Performance Appraisal System, which is designed to produce greater accountability and be consistent with the school's goals and objectives.
+This will benefit staff members as well as students and the community.

-C.R.S.
-22-7-1014(2)(a) Preschool Individualized Readiness Plans- School Readiness- Assessments
+C.R.S. § 22-32-109(1)(jj) Local Board Duties - Identifying principals that require further training